Felipehsilva/pp1-house_rocket/README.md

 * Identifying data errors early (outliers) is crucial for accurate median calculations.
 * The importance of translating technical metrics (like sqft) into business insights (profit margin).
 * Streamlit is a powerful tool for delivering data to end-users in an accessible way.

+### 8. Next Steps to Improve
+* **Machine Learning:** Implement a regression model to predict property prices and appreciation potential more accurately.
+* **Real-time Data:** Connect the dashboard to a real estate API to provide live market updates.
+* **Renovation Impact:** Analyze how specific renovations (adding a bathroom or improving the basement) impact the final ROI.
+* **Economic Indicators:** Incorporate external data such as interest rates and local neighborhood development plans.